A Nonlinear Target-Factor Model with Attention Mechanism for Mixed-Frequency Data: Empirical evidence from U.S. macroeconomic data

-Over the full evaluation period, MPTE exhibits strong RMSE performance.
-As shown in Table~\ref{Tab:empirical1}, MPTE delivers the lowest RMSE for several real activity and price-related series, including OUTNFB, PCECTPI, PCEPILFE, CPIAUCSL, and GDPC1.
-The relative RMSE ranking is broadly stable across subsamples, although the magnitude varies between the pre- and post-COVID periods.
+Table~\ref{Tab:empirical1} reports out-of-sample performance at the individual target level for the series on which MPTE attains the lowest full-sample RMSE: GPDIC1, OUTNFB, PCECTPI, PCEPILFE, CPIAUCSL, and CPILFESL, spanning real-activity and price-related series.
+The relative RMSE ranking is broadly stable across subsamples, with MPTE's advantage concentrated in the full sample and the post-COVID period.

-Table~\ref{Tab:empirical2} shows that MPTE does not uniformly outperform competing models across all target series.
-In particular, for several income and trade-related variables, such as DPIC96, EXPGSC1, FPIx, and IMPGSC1, MIDAS or tree-based methods achieve lower RMSE.
-These series tend to exhibit relatively smooth quarterly dynamics and limited incremental variation at the monthly frequency, which is consistent with more limited gains from explicitly modeling mixed-frequency interactions.

-Differences across models are more nuanced when considering DA.
-As summarized in Table~\ref{Tab:empirical3}, MIDAS attains the highest DA for a larger number of target series, particularly in the Post-COVID subsample.
-However, Tables~\ref{Tab:empirical1} and \ref{Tab:empirical2} indicate that DA differences between MIDAS and MPTE are often modest at the series level, even when MIDAS ranks first.
-This pattern suggests that both approaches capture directional movements reasonably well, with MPTE’s advantages emerging more clearly in level forecast accuracy as measured by RMSE rather than sign prediction.

-Finally, comparisons with models that incorporate monthly variables only through their end-of-quarter values, rather than modeling within-quarter dynamics, such as OLS, XGB, and NN, indicate that strong forecasting performance can often be achieved without explicitly modeling mixed-frequency inputs.
-In particular, XGB performs competitively across several target series and subsamples.
-At the same time, MPTE remains competitive in terms of RMSE across evaluation periods and achieves superior performance for a subset of targets, suggesting that explicitly incorporating high-frequency information can be beneficial when such signals provide incremental predictive content.
-Overall, the results indicate that the gains from mixed-frequency modeling are context dependent and vary across target series and data regimes.